The CheSSE project logo, link to frontpage

 In the science classroom, a risk assessment is an analysis of a practical activity for the purpose of identifying any safety hazards associated with the activity, and determining actions which should be taken in order to eliminate, reduce, or control the risk of anyone coming to harm.

-This is to make sure that experiments, demonstrations, and handling of chemicals and other lab equipment, can be carried out safely.
+This is to ensure that experiments, demonstrations, and handling of chemicals and other lab equipment, can be carried out safely.

 A hazard is anything that may cause harm, such as hazardous chemicals, electricity, high temperature, work equipment or a slippery floor.

-A risk is the chance of something happening that will have a negative effect on our health or the environment.
+A risk is the probability of an incident that will have a negative effect on our health or the environment.
 The level of risk reflects the likelihood and the potential consequences of the unwanted event.

 Hazard, exposure and risk

-HAZARD is anything that has the potential to cause harm.EXPOSURE is a necessary condition for a hazard to become a risk.RISK is the probability that hazard will cause harm.
+HAZARD is anything that has the potential to cause harm.EXPOSURE is a necessary condition for a hazard to become a risk.RISK is a combination of the probability of an unwanted incident occurring and the consequences of the incident.

 Evaporating dish over Bunsen burner.